Modesto Junior College: Campus

 There are two Modesto Junior College campuses; MJC East and MJC West.
 MJC East is 58.3 arces and MJC West is 167.1 acres – between both campuses, there are 6 large scale agricultural units, 7 (agriculture student) housing units, 74 buildings, 370 rooms including 15 athletic areas, 104 classrooms, 36 common use areas, 21 computer labs, 12 conference rooms, 99 lab classrooms, 16 lectures halls and 10 performance rooms.

 Administration

 The college is part of the Yosemite Community College District within the California Community Colleges System.
-The current college president is Dr. Santanu Bandyopadhyay.
+The current college president is Brian Sanders.
 The district is governed by an elected seven-member Board of Trustees.

 Academics

 Modesto Junior College offers Associate Degrees.
 The school boasts 19,262 students and is accredited by the Western Association of Schools and Colleges.

 Modesto Junior College provides over 88 Associate Degrees, 30 of which are of Agriculture alone.
 MJC is also home to an agricultural internship program in which students are given residence on West Campus.
 The school owns over 100 acres of various crops which it uses to teach the students theory of crop and animal sciences as well as give the students in the field experience.